From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data analysis: Asymptotic normality and local polynomial estimators

 \subsubsection{Asymptotic normality}

 In case the term $I_3^{n,\bs p, h}$ in the decomposition \eqref{eq:decomposition} dominates, we can apply the functional central limit theorem to obtain asymptotic normality of the linear estimator in \eqref{eq:linest:mu:bar}, thereby generalizing \citet[Theorem 1]{degras2011simultaneous} to multiple dimensions and general linear estimators.
+We require the following additional assumption on the process $Z$.